TPO - Hill A1 is considered the "throat", "the key to life" protecting the central area of the

 |

-Located a few hundred meters south of the historical site of A1 Hill is the A1 Martyrs Cemetery (built in 1958).
+Located a few hundred meters south of the historical site of A1 hill is the A1 martyrs cemetery (built in 1958).
 This is the resting place of 644 heroic martyrs who died in the Dien Bien Phu campaign. |

 |

-On the occasion of the 70th anniversary of Dien Bien Phu Victory, people and tourists visited A1 martyrs cemetery to offer incense to commemorate the heroic martyrs who died for the Fatherland. |
+On the occasion of the 70th anniversary of Dien Bien Phu Victory, people and tourists came to A1 martyrs cemetery to offer incense to commemorate the heroic martyrs who died for the Fatherland. |

 |

-In the A1 martyrs cemetery, most of the graves are of martyrs whose names have not been identified.
-The cemetery has 4 large graves engraved with the names of 4 heroes: Phan Dinh Giot, To Vinh Dien, Be Van Dan and Tran Can.
+In the A1 martyrs cemetery, most of the graves are of unidentified martyrs.
+The cemetery has 4 large graves with the names of 4 heroes engraved on them: Phan Dinh Giot, To Vinh Dien, Be Van Dan and Tran Can.
 This is one of 3 national cemeteries in Dien Bien province. |

 Tienphong.vn